Louis-CharlesBiron/canvasDotEffect/readme.md

 # [Render](#table-of-contents)

 Render is a class that centralizes most context operation.
 It provides functions to get *lines* and *text*, as well as functions to *stroke / fill* them.
 Most of the calls to this class are automated via other classes (such as *Dot* and *FilledShape*), except for the utility line getters which allow more customization.
-It also provides access to style profiles for lines and text (RenderStyles, TextStyles).
+It also provides access to style profiles for lines and text (RenderStyles, TextDisplay).
 Finally, it is automatically instanciated by, and linked to, any Canvas instance.

 #### **The Render constructor takes the following parameters:**
 - **ctx** -> The canvas context.